 “I’ve done track days at Silverstone and at Mercedes Benz World in Surrey,” she says.
 “I adore fast cars.
 I’m addicted to Top Gear.
 I've been asked numerous times if I'd like to work towards getting a racing license.”

 “I’ve definitely grown in to my voice,” she agrees.
 “My range has gone crazy, probably from all the touring and singing every night.
 My voice is much more powerful and I can control it a lot more.
 I never get sore throats.
 I can sing higher songs and hit lower notes.
 “The Game is a song I wouldn’t have tried to sing when I started out.
 It’s a different style of song for me, but everyone who heard it insisted I include it.”

-Life In A Beautiful Light was recorded in two sessions in Surrey last year with Macdonald’s longtime producer Pete Wilkinson.
-There are no co-writes and no guests - her live band and a few other musicians provide the backing.
+Life in a beautiful light was recorded in Surrey with Macdonald's long time producer Pete Wilkinson.
+There are no-co-writes.
 Earlier this year, the album was mixed by Bob Clearmountain, who worked on Macdonald’s debut.